Razer Huntsman V3 Pro

 • 3.3

-Value for money is mixed to negative: reviewers often respect the performance but repeatedly question the high price for casual users.
+Value for money was the broadest tradeoff: reviewers respected the performance and upgrades but often questioned the high price for casual players.

 • 2.5